jnw747/prompt_fury/README.md

 ```

 ```
 sequenceDiagram
-    Alice->>John: Hello John, how are you?
+Alice->>John: Hello John, how are you? loop HealthCheck
+    John->>John: Fight against hypochondria end
+Note right of John: Rational thoughts!
 John-->>Alice: Great!
-    Alice-)John: See you later!
+John->>Bob: How about you?
+Bob-->>John: Jolly good!
 ```